section14/json-api/README.md

 `./appname 8090 test-data.json`

 - first argument is the port you want it to run on
-- second argument is the JSON file
+- second argument is the JSON file to serve

+### Access the data via URL

+`somehost:8090/data`